pyControl/docs/docs/user-guide/command-line-interface.md

 - pyserial
 - pyperclip (optional, used to copy summary data to clipboard)

-The CLI has been tested on Windows 7 and 10 but in principle should be cross platform.
-You may need to install the micropython USB drivers to ensure your operating system recognizes the board and can open a serial connection to it, see [micropython windows setup](http://micropython.org/resources/Micro-Python-Windows-setup.pdf) or the micropython [docs](http://docs.micropython.org/en/latest/pyboard/).
+The CLI has been tested primarily on Windows 7 and 10 but in principle should be cross platform and has been used on Apple and Linux systems.
+You may need to install the micropython USB drivers to ensure your operating system recognizes the board and can open a serial connection to it, see [micropython windows setup](http://micropython.org/resources/Micro-Python-Windows-setup.pdf) and the micropython [docs](http://docs.micropython.org/en/latest/pyboard/pyboard/tutorial/repl.html).

 Crashes have been observed when using pyControl with pyboards that are running old versions of the Micropython firmware (version < 1.6).
 When you connect to a board with the CLI the micropython version running on the board is displayed.
 Instructions for updating the micropython firmware can be found [here](http://micropython.org/download).
 The instructions say to put the board into device firmware update (DFU) mode by physically connecting two pins together while you press reset - an easier way to do this is using the board config menu in the *run_task* script.

 ### Updating

 To update the pyControl CLI, download the latest version from the download page, unzip it, and copy across the *config* and *tasks* directories from your old installation to keep you configuration settings and tasks.